 Symptoms of Lupus

-The patients who suffer from lupus undergo a cycle of symptoms.
-The symptoms range from mild to serious.
-One thing worth noting is that the symptom of this chronic disease is similar to other disease making it hard to diagnose.
+Patients who suffer from lupus undergo a cycle of symptoms, which can range from mild to serious.
+One thing worth noting is that the symptoms of this chronic disease are similar to other diseases making it hard to diagnose.
 Symptoms of lupus can include:

 - Skin Rashes